Song requests, music through your Twitch chat bot

 and/or «end=00m00s»

-the seconds.
-You must also prefix it with a «#»
+represents the seconds.
+Additionally, prefix it with a «#»

 character.